Pinyin Zhou logo Pinyin Joe's

 CantoFish: a free Cantonese / Mandarin dictionary for Firefox

 The developer of CantoInput (see below) offers this pop-up dictionary plug-in for Firefox, which displays pronunciation in Cantonese or Mandarin for any Chinese characters on a web page.
-Yet another app I think would be very cool but that I haven't tried yet...I suffer with Internet Explorer almost exclusively so that I can support you, hope you appreciate it.
-If you use Firefox, see the CantoFish blog page on Wordpress arrow - new site for info.
+See the CantoFish Firefox add-on page arrow - new site for more info.

 « top